ewels/rich-codex/README.md

 rich-codex
 ```

-Behaviour can be customised on the command-line with environment variables, see `rich-codex --help`.
+Behaviour can be customised with command-line flags or by setting environment variables, see `rich-codex --help`.

 #### Requirements for PNG / PDF outputs